iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 On top of Git version control for your code, the _Source Control_ view now lets you manage datasets and models tracked by DVC without using the terminal.
 The DVC panel shows you the state of the workspace.
-From here you can track artifacts and synchronize versions with your remote repository.
+From here, you can track artifacts and synchronize versions with your remote repository.

 You can also use the DVC tracked panel in the _Explorer_ view to quickly